 3. Allows you to choose who will make your decisions

-An estate plan often contains a durable power of attorney form and a healthcare proxy form – two vital legal documents that ensure that your plan will be carried out the way you want it to.
-A durable power of attorney form appoints a trusted relative or friend to manage your legal and financial affairs should you become incapable.1 And a healthcare proxy form gives someone permission to make healthcare decisions for you based on your wishes if you’re unable to do so.2
+An estate plan often contains a durable power of attorney form and a health care proxy form – two vital legal documents that ensure that your plan will be carried out the way you want it to.
+A durable power of attorney form appoints a trusted person such as a relative or friend to manage your legal and financial affairs should you become incapable.1 And a health care proxy form gives someone permission to make health care decisions for you based on your wishes if you’re unable to do so.2

 1. Begin to calculate your worth by creating a list of all of your financial assets, personal property, and document liabilities

 2. Ask a financial professional to refer you to a qualified estate planning attorney

 4. Revisit your estate plan regularly

 Life insurance and annuities can play an essential role in estate planning.
 Life insurance can provide a source of income for surviving family members.
 Proceeds from life insurance can typically bypass the probate process (the distribution of an estate) so they can provide an immediate source of cash that survivors can use to pay off taxes or remaining debts, such as a mortgage.

 Annuities with a named beneficiary can generally avoid the probate process, potentially providing income directly to beneficiaries without delay.